California Employment Law: Can Your Employer Make You Quit?

 Can an Employer Force You to Quit in California?

-- An employer can terminate your employment at any time, with or without cause, as long as the reason is not unlawful.
+• An employer can terminate your employment at any time, with or without cause, as long as the reason is lawful.

-- You, as the employee, can also leave your job whenever you want, with or without notice.
+• You, as an employee, can also leave your job whenever you want, with or without notice.

-So, can an employer ask an employee to resign?
-Yes, however, they cannot force you to do so.
-Furthermore, if the pressure becomes extreme, the law may classify it as constructive discharge.
+Employers can ask you to resign, but they cannot legally force you to do so.
+If the pressure becomes extreme, such as creating intolerable working conditions, the law may treat it as constructive discharge, which can give rise to legal claims under California law.

 What Is Constructive Discharge Under California Law?